nus-te3201/website/programming/if/text.md

 Use the `Back` and `Forward` buttons to visualize execution one step at a time.

+If the space below is blank, you may need to configure your browser to allow loading the required javascript file.
+Alternatively you can go to [PythonTutor.com](http://pythontutor.com/visualize.html#mode=edit), copy-paste the above Python code there to see the execution steps.

 <iframe width="800" height="500" frameborder="0" src="http://pythontutor.com/iframe-embed.html#code=price%20%3D%2055%0Aprint%28price%29%0Aif%20price%20%3E%2050%3A%0A%20%20%20%20print%28'Expensive'%29%0Aweight%20%3D%2045%0Aprint%28weight%29%0Aif%20weight%20%3E%20100%3A%0A%20%20%20%20print%28'Heavy'%29%0Aprint%28'Done'%29&codeDivHeight=400&codeDivWidth=350&cumulative=false&curInstr=0&heapPrimitives=false&origin=opt-frontend.js&py=3&rawInputLstJSON=%5B%5D&textReferences=false"> </iframe>

 </modal>